Council Meeting Summary

 The report submitted to Council had a statistics update on unemployment, GDP, total traffic flows, housing affordability and rental affordability.
 There were updates on the core transformational projects (airport & marina, walkways & cycle ways, sports & recreation, environmental projects, urban design) and the Provincial Growth Fund.
 Also Future Kaikōura, international visitor conservation and tourism levy & electronic travel authority, business association, ChristchurchNZ and ‘neat Places’.

 Council has expressed a desire to resolve Freedom Camping by summer 2018.
 It has been agreed that a working group will be established.
 The report submitted to this Council meeting was to confirm the members of the Responsible Camping Working Group (RCWG) – 4 nominations were received.

 Got something to say?

 Attendance at Council meetings is open to the public.
 We encourage those who would like take part in constructive conversations to come along.
-The next meeting will be on Wednesday 27th June in the Council Chambers.
+The next meeting will be on Wednesday 29th August in the Council Chambers.

-- 23 May 2018 Council Meeting Summary
+- 23 May Council Meeting summary

-- 28 February 2018 Council Meeting Summary
+- 28 February 2018 Council Meeting summary

 - See more Council news and media here